ios-mcn/ios-mcn-releases/Agartala/v0.1.0/CORE/release-images/iosmcn.agartala.v0.1.0.core.images.howto.md

 ## This document explains how to use the pre-built images for deployment

-Follow the [IOS MCN Installation Guide](../documentation/Installation%20Guide.md) document to deploy the core.
+Follow the [IOS MCN CORE Installation Guide](../documentation/Installation%20Guide.md) document to deploy the core.

 # Release Images
 Links to pre-built images for the release and Docker commands to pull these images are provided here